Queensland Healthy Headwater Water Use Efficiency Project

 The project was designed to assist irrigation farmers in the Queensland Murray-Darling Basin by investing in efficient irrigation systems and technologies that reduce water loss, deliver long-term social and economic benefits, and return a share of water savings to the Basin's rivers, wetlands and floodplains.

-The Queensland Department of Natural Resources and Mines (DNRM) is responsible for implementing the project.
+The project is now closed and the Queensland Department of Natural Resources and Mines and Energy is finalising the remaining approved projects.

-Irrigators holding tradeable surface water allocations in Queensland Murray-Darling Basin catchments may be eligible to apply for funding to improve the efficiency of their on-farm irrigation infrastructure.
-DNRM will list the eligible Queensland Murray-Darling Basin catchments on their website prior to each Round of funding.
+Irrigators holding tradeable surface water allocations in Queensland Murray-Darling Basin catchments applied for funding to improve the efficiency of their on-farm irrigation infrastructure.

-In return for the Australian Government’s investment in the projects, applicants are required to transfer at least half of the project water savings to the Australian Government for environmental priorities.
-Water savings nominated by applicants for permanent transfer must be an unencumbered, tradeable surface water allocation.
+In return for the Australian Government’s investment in the projects, applicants transferred at least half of the project water savings to the Australian Government for environmental priorities.

 Independent assurance review

 The Australian Government Department of Agriculture and Water Resources, in collaboration with the Queensland Government Department of Natural Resources, Mines and Energy, commissioned an independent assurance review by KPMG of the Healthy HeadWaters project.

 The objective of the review was to examine the governance, risk and control processes of the Healthy HeadWaters project to ensure the effective use of Commonwealth funds.